AlaaHalumi/2gatherapi-js/README.md

 # 2gatherAPI

-2GatherAPI is a API that allwing developer to add a variety of 2GatherAPI features to own application.
+2GatherAPI is an API which will allow different developers around the world to add a variety of 2GatherAPI features to own application.
 Use the API to connect your users with different disabilities, give them the ability to watch, hear and navigate indepentently.